-4.2.3 Performance evaluation under realworld trace KAIST
+4.2.3 Performance Evaluation under Real-World Trace KAIST

-For the first group of the simulations, we set the buffer size to 6MB, and the generation rate to one message per 20-25 seconds.
-The variation tendencies of delivery ratio, average hopcounts, and overhead ratio as a function of initial copies number are shown from Fig. 14(a) through Fig. 14(c), which leads us to the conclusion that, in KAIST trace, ISDSRP and S-DSRP still do an excellent job in delivery ratio, average hopcounts, and overhead ratio performances as a function of initial copies number, respectively.
-The second and third groups of simulations are displayed in Fig. 14(d) through Fig. 14(i), which shows the change trends of delivery ratio, average hopcounts, and overhead ratio along with the change of buffer size and message generation rate, separately.
-It is not difficult to find that ISDSRP obtains the highest delivery ratio, similar average hopcounts, and lowest overhead ratio regarding different initial numbers of copies, buffer sizes, and message generation rates.
+For the first group of the simulations, we set the buffer size to 6 MB, and the generation rate to one message per 20~25 seconds.
+The variation tendencies of delivery ratio, average hopcounts, and overhead ratio as a function of the initial number of copies are shown in Figs.14(a)~14(c), which leads us to the conclusion that in KAIST trace, ISDSRP and SDSRP still do an excellent job in delivery ratio, average hopcounts, and overhead ratio performances as a function of the initial number of copies, respectively.
+The second and the third groups of simulations are displayed in Figs.14(d)~14(i), which shows the change trends of delivery ratio, average hopcounts, and overhead ratio along with the change of buffer size and message generation rate, separately.
+It is not difficult to find that ISDSRP obtains the highest delivery ratio, similar average hopcounts, and the lowest overhead ratio regarding different initial numbers of copies, buffer sizes, and message generation rates seperately.